Let’s dive into the origin and deep history of cross-country skiing, that is truly the history of all forms of skiing!

 Early cross-country skiers relied on one long pole or spear as well as skis, as part of their gear.
 It was not until 1741 that we first saw a skier with two ski poles.
 Skis ranging up to 280 cm in length have been manufactured in Finland, with the longest one being recorded in Norway, at 373 cm!

-Cross country skiing was also commonly employed by troops during wars to carry warfare.
+Just as transport, military warfare also played an exceptional role in the history of cross-country skiing.
+Since Nordic skiing was also commonly employed by troops during wars to carry warfare.
 This was recorded for the first time by a Danish historian called Saxo Grammaticus in the 13th century.
 The transportation efforts of these troops using the skis were no efficient than those used through light cavalry.

 The military in Trondheim has used skis from as early as 1675.
 The Danish-Norwegian garrison had specialized ski battalions since 1747, as per the records of military ski exercises in the year 1767.
 These military ski exercises have been noted since 1747.
 In 1799, Jacques de la Tocnaye (a French traveler) noted down the details of his visit to Norway in the form of a diary.